cloudflare/workers-sdk/.changeset/thirty-kings-serve.md

 "wrangler": patch
 ---

-Update Hyperdrive logs to reflect that bindings are now supported in local dev
+Update Hyperdrive logs to reflect that hyperdrive bindings are now supported in local dev